jdwx/param/README.md

 This library requires PHP 8.1 or later.
 It does not work with earlier versions.
 (Uses readonly properties.)
-It requires the mbstring extension but has no other external dependencies.
+It requires the mbstring extension and uses the Ds data structure extension or polyfill but has no other external dependencies.

 ## Usage